Reasons to Quit

 Within 20 minutes of smoking your last cigarette, your body begins repairing itself.
 The healing process continues for years:

-- 12 hours after quitting the carbon monoxide level in your blood drops to normal.
+- 8 hours after quitting, the carbon monoxide level in your blood drops to normal;

-- 2 weeks to 3 months after quitting your heart attack risk begins to drop and your lung function begins to improve.
+- 2 to 3 months after quitting, your circulation improves and your lung function increases up to 30 percent;

-- 1 year after quitting your added risk of coronary heart disease is half that of a smoker’s.
+- 1 year after quitting, your risk of heart disease is half that of a smoker’s;

-- 5 years after quitting your stroke risk is reduced to that of a nonsmoker’s 5-15 years after quitting.
+- 5 years after quitting, your stroke risk is reduced to that of a nonsmoker’s;

-- 10 years after quitting your lung cancer death rate is about half that of a smoker’s.
-Your risk of cancers of the mouth, throat, esophagus, bladder, kidney and pancreas decreases.
+- 10 years after quitting, your lung cancer death rate is about half that of a smoker’s.
+Your risk of cancers of the mouth, throat, esophagus, bladder, kidney and pancreas decreases; and

-- 15 years after quitting your risk of coronary heart disease is back to that of a nonsmoker’s.
+- 15 years after quitting, your risk of heart disease is that of a nonsmoker’s (American Cancer Society, 2014).